We remember and honor those submariners who have gone before us and remain on . . .

 76 men lost

 Japanese records tell of sighting a submarine leaking oil on 8 September in an area where Cisco is known to have been the only submarine then operating.
 Japanese records state this submarine was sunk by bombs and depth charges.
 Cisco is thus presumed to have been lost in action 28 September 1943.
-Japanese Records indicate the submarine was attacked by Type 97 "Kate" attack bombers of the 954 Naval Air Squadron and the riverboat Karatsu (originally a U.S. gunboat, USS Luzon [PR-7], captured by Japanese forces and put to work against its former owners).
+Japanese records indicate the submarine was attacked by Type 97 "Kate" attack bombers of the 954 Naval Air Squadron and the riverboat Karatsu (originally a U.S. gunboat, USS Luzon [PR-7], captured by Japanese forces and put to work against its former owners).

 Oct.
 11, 1943